dynamsoft-docs/barcode-reader-docs/parameters/scenario-settings/texture-detection.md

 ![binary-before-texture-detect][2]

 Now, we enable texture detection by configuring `TDM_GENERAL_WIDTH_CONCENTRATION`.
-After that, the binarized intermediate result image observed again are shown in the figure below where it’s evident that textures have been well handled.
+After that, the binarized intermediate result image observed again are shown in the figure below where it 's evident that textures have been well handled.

 ![binary-after-texture-detect][3]